kobolabs/epub-spec/README.md

 Custom text colors for highlighting are not currently supported on Android.
 However, custom text colors for highlighting is possible on iOS.
 The iOS app uses the CSS class ‘kobo-smil-highlight’ to color highlighted text.
 So, by adding that class to the CSS plus a color declaration, the color of the highlighted text on the app can be customized.

+**SMIL for reflowable content** is supported on iOS but is not supported on the Android, Desktop or Windows platforms.

 ### Image-Based FXL Reader

 The Kobo Android and iOS platforms will render FXL ePubs that meet certain criteria with an image-based Fixed Layout reader.
 This reader features significantly faster panning, zooming, and page-turns than the standard one.
 Designed to enhance the reading experience of comics, it works for any FXL ePubs composed entirely of images.